nidza07/nidza07.github.io/QC-docs/general usage.md

 You may not always be interested to read every message in your history.
 For example, maybe you are playing a game, but you have received a private message.
 It might be difficult to find that message due to all the game messages arriving.
 To help with this, every message you receive on the Playroom belongs to a certain channel.
 For example, messages about who played what in a game belong to  the game messages channel, private messages belong to the private messages channel, and so on...

 By default, the channels are grouped together into several history views.
-History views can be used to filter the history only to focus a certain type of messages.
-Once you switch to a different view, using the page up and down shortcuts will focus only the history messages belonging to that view, and not go through the entire history.
+History views can be used to filter history only to focus a certain type of messages.
+Once you switch to a different view, using the page up and down shortcuts will focus only on the history messages belonging to that view, and not go through the entire history.

 To navigate between the history views, use the following shortcuts: